fraware/evology/README.md

 ## Known issues

-- Price either goes to 0 or to infinity.
+- Price (& wealth) either goes to 0 or to infinity.
 Very unstable.
+- Fixed supply of assets does not seem enforced

 ## Forthcoming